mohitraghav773/spacex/README.md

 Run npm install for installing dependencies.

+If npm install give dependency error in project.
+Run npm audit fix and then run npm install.

 Run npm run dev:ssr for a dev server, You will be automatically navigated to http://localhost:4200/.

 The app will automatically reload if you change any of the source files.